 Compatibility Testing

-- Ability to provide stakeholder’s with information about their application regarding functionality, usability and consistency.
+- Ability to provide stakeholders with information about their application regarding functionality, usability and consistency.

-- Ability to analyse the system in different OS environments as well as with different mobile devices (Phones, Tablets).
+- Ability to analyse the system in different OS environments as well as with different mobile devices (phones, tablets).

 - Ability to conform to the following GDS Service Standards on performance and durability.